 On the other hand, his views on other faiths were, well, intolerant, to say the least, even for the times.
 Not only was the Catholic Church antichrist itself, but Islam was the ‘scourge of God’, and Jews, it seems, were the worst of all: Christ-murderers and liars.
 He wrote treatises against Moslems (Vom Kriege wider die Türken – On War against the Turk) and against Jews (Von den Juden und Ihren Lügen – On Jews and their Lies).

-But like him or not, our lives – in the Western world, at least – might have been very different were it not for Martin Luther.
+Like him or not, though, our lives – in the Western world, at least – might have been very different were it not for Martin Luther.

 Luther Memorials in Eisleben and Wittenberg is a UNESCO World Heritage site.
 Here are more UNESCO World Heritage sites I have visited around the world.